-Streptocarpus plants feature central rosettes of large, glossy, and ovate leaves from which skinny stalks rise.
-Atop these stems, slightly tubular flowers that look similar to orchid blossoms bloom.
+Streptocarpus plants feature central rosettes of large, glossy, ovate leaves from which skinny stalks rise.
+Atop these stems, slightly tubular flowers that resemble orchid blossoms bloom.

 16. Daffodil (Narcissus)

-Native to southern Europe and northern Africa, the Narcissus genus contains about 50 species of flowering perennial plants that are commonly called narcissus, jonquil, and daffodil.
-These flowers belong to the Amaryllidaceae (amaryllis) plant family and are nearly synonymous with spring since they are among the first to bloom at the beginning of the season and, sometimes, in early winter.
-They produce cheerful starry blossoms with prominent, trumpet-shaped noses in shades of white and bright yellow.
+Native to southern Europe and northern Africa, the Narcissus genus contains about 50 species of flowering perennial plants commonly called narcissus, jonquil, and daffodil.
+These flowers belong to the Amaryllidaceae (amaryllis) plant family.
+They are nearly synonymous with spring since they are among the first to bloom at the beginning of the season and, sometimes, in early winter.
+They produce cheerful starry blossoms with prominent trumpet-shaped noses in white and bright yellow shades.

 17. Osmanthus (Osmanthus)

-Osmanthus is a genus of about 30 species of flowering plants that belong to the Oleaceae (olive) plant family.
-These woody shrubs and small trees produce attractive, ovate, sage-colored foliage and sprays of petite, white flowers blossom interspersed with the leaves along the length of the plant’s stems, almost like clumps of snow resting on the branches.
+Osmanthus is a genus of about 30 flowering plants belonging to the Oleaceae (olive) plant family.
+These woody shrubs and small trees produce attractive, ovate, sage-colored foliage and sprays of petite, white flowers blossom interspersed with the leaves along the plant’s stems, almost like clumps of snow resting on the branches.

 Most species of osmanthus are native to eastern Asia.
-However, there are a handful of species that grow naturally in Sumatra, New Caledonia, and the Caucasus.
+However, some species grow naturally in Sumatra, New Caledonia, and the Caucasus.

 18. Peruvian Lily (Alstroemeria)

 In addition to white, these flowers bloom atop tall stalks in shades of pink, red, orange, purple, and green.
-The blossoms feature speckles, stripes, and flecks in darker shades of brown and black.
+The blossoms feature speckles, stripes, and dots in darker shades of brown and black.

 19. Mock Orange (Philadelphus)